Y's Care Preschool

 ENROLL TODAY!
 Contact Leah Reitz, Director of Y’s Care at lreitz@ywcaclarkcounty.org or 360-906-9128.

-Children 2.5 to 5 years old are welcome in Y’s Care, which includes a lovely classroom filled with natural elements and provocations and a wonderful outdoor area to encourage nature exploration and physical movement.
+Children 2.5 to 5 years old are welcome to Y’s Care, which uses a therapeutic model to help children navigate challenging behaviors and emotions.
+The classroom is filled with natural elements and provocations and a wonderful outdoor area to encourage nature exploration and physical movement.

 Little Girl, Foster youth services, YWCA of Clark County